RockScript/rockscript.github.io/index.md

     <div class="home">
       <div class="description">
         <p>
+          Why break your code with message queues when you can script your HTTP service invocations?
           Keeping consistency over multiple microservices invocations is a challenge.
           Using normal programming languages lead to inconsistencies.
 And message queues require a lot of configuration and you have to cut your code in pieces.